 - Faux Affably Evil:

 - Sirol, the Romulan captain, is not necessarily evil, but he's clearly putting on a veneer of affability to avoid discussing the real issue at hand.
-Picard returns his affectation in kind, though it's obvious that both captains know why the other is there.
+Picard returns his affectation in kind, though it's obvious that each captain knows why the other is there.

 - Honor Before Reason: